-Ninety students started the 2020 school year in the Pathway Program.
+Ninety students started and finished the 2020 school year in the Pathway Program with three graduates who are moving on to university studies in 2021

 Nine Pathway students were either 1st or 2nd in their class